CliMA/ClimaOcean.jl/README.md

 ## Why?
 What's the difference between ClimaOcean and [Oceananigans](https://github.com/CliMA/Oceananigans.jl)?

 `Oceananigans` is a general-purpose library for ocean-flavored fluid dynamics.
-`ClimaOcean` implements a framework for driving realistic Oceananigans simulations with prescribed atmospheres, and coupling them to prognostic sea ice simulations.
+`ClimaOcean` implements a framework for driving realistic `Oceananigans` simulations with prescribed atmospheres, and coupling them to prognostic sea ice simulations.

-In particular, `ClimaOcean` provides `OceanSeaIceModel` that encapsulates the ocean simulation, sea ice simulation, prescribed atmospheric state, and specifies how the three communicate.
+`ClimaOcean` provides `OceanSeaIceModel` that encapsulates the ocean simulation, sea ice simulation, prescribed atmospheric state, and specifies how the three communicate.
 To illustrate how `OceanSeaIceModel` works, we set up a simulation on a grid with 10 vertical levels and 1/4-degree horizontal resolution:

 ```julia